Here’s a look at the life of Keith Richards, musician and founding member of the Rolling Stones.

 Richards and band mate Mick Jagger first met as children.

-Has been nominated, with the Rolling Stones, for 12 Grammy Awards and has won three.
+Has been nominated for 14 Grammy Awards and has won three.

 Has made cameos in both “Pirates of the Caribbean: At World’s End” and “Pirates of the Caribbean: On Stranger Tides.”